* Former co-chair of United For Peace and Justice

-Leslie Sue Cagan was born in 1947 to a Jewish couple in the Bronx, New York.
+Leslie Sue Cagan was born in 1947 to a Jewish couple in the South Bronx, New York.
 Her grandmother, a seamstress, was a founding member of the Amalgamated Clothing Workers Union, which was known for its far-left politics.
-In 1979, Cagan, reflecting upon her youth, would write that she had been a “red diaper” baby whose parents at one time belonged to the Communist Party.
-Years thereafter, however, Cagan would say that she had been a “pink diaper” baby because her parents “were never in the party,” though “they were active and obviously influenced by the politics of the era.”
+In 1979, Cagan, reflecting upon her youth, wrote that she had been a “red diaper” baby whose parents at one time belonged to the Communist Party.
+Nearly three decades thereafter, however, she would say that she had been a “pink diaper” baby because her parents “were never in the [Communist] party,” though “they were active and obviously influenced by the politics of the era.”

 In 1964 Cagan enrolled at New York University (NYU), where she joined an activist group which she described as “sort of a Friends of SNCC [Student Nonviolent Coordinating Committee] chapter,” and “sort of an SDS [Students for a Democratic Society] chapter.”
 In 1966 she became involved in the antiwar movement and developed what she termed “an anti-imperialist consciousness.”
 Contending that “the nature of U.S. capitalism and imperialism” had “created [the Vietnam] war,” Cagan was filled with “outrage and disgust at what our government was doing to the Vietnamese people and their country.”

-In the summer of 1969 Cagan attended several national conferences held by SDS and the United Front Against Fascism, the latter of which was a project of the Black Panthers.
+In the summer of 1969, Cagan attended several national conferences held by SDS and the United Front Against Fascism, the latter of which was a project of the Black Panther Party.
 Indeed, Cagan proudly described herself as a “Panther support person.”